efarish/portfolio/aws/ecs_docker/README.md

 docker push <YOUR AWS ACCT ID>.dkr.ecr.us-east-1.amazonaws.com/ecs1:server
 ```

-# Provision ECS Cluster in AWS
+# Provision A CloudFormation Stack in AWS

-I used AWS CloudFormation and SAM to provision the stack defined in `./sam-app-ecs1/template.yaml`.
-This file specifies the following resources to be created in AWS.
+I used AWS CloudFormation and SAM to provision the stack defined in `./sam-app-ecs1/template.yaml` and `./sam-app-ecs1/vpc.yml`.

-- A VPC with two public and private subnets
-- Fargate Task Definition
-- Fargate Cluster
-- Fargate Service
-- An Application Load Balancer

 To build and deploy the cluster to AWS, use the SAM CLI commands below.
-Be sure to run this commands in this distribution's `sam-app-ec1` directory as thats where the SAM template file is.
+Be sure to run this commands in this distribution's `sam-app-ec1` directory as thats where the SAM template files are.

 ```bash
 sam build
 sam deploy
 ```

 The deployment will take a few minutes.
-Status messages will appear in the console and deployment progresses.
+Status messages will appear in the console as deployment progresses.
 The deployment can also be monitored in CloudFormation.

-When the deployment completes, the load balance URL should be printed out by the SAM CLI.
+When the deployment completes, the API Gateway URL will be printed to the console by the SAM CLI.
 The following AWS endpoint routes should now be available:

-1. http://< LB URL >/ - A health check use by the load balancer.
+1. http://< URL >/ - A health check use by the load balancer.
-1. http://< LB URL >/getInfo - A simple GET method.
+1. http://< URL >/getInfo - A simple GET method.
-1. http://< LB URL >/upload - A POST method to which files can be posted and copied to S3.
+1. http://< URL >/upload - A POST method to which files can be posted and copied to S3.

 The GET methods can be access through a browser.
-The notebook in the `./client` folder can be used to post a sample image.
+The notebook in the `./client` folder can be used to POST a sample image.

-## Container Access to AWS service

-In the SAM `./sam-app-ecs1/template.yaml` file, the role `ECSTaskRole` is created and is assigned to the `TaskDefinition` resources's `TaskRoleArn` property.
-This configuration gives the container created by the service and task definitions access to S3 and CloudWatch logs.
-Any other AWS service needed by the endpoint can be added to the `ECSTaskRole` element `Policies`->`PolicyDocument`->`Statement`->`Affect`->`Action`.

-# AWS Clean Up
+# AWS Clean Up <a id='cleanup'></a>

 To avoid unwanted AWS charges, the CloudFormation stack for this project must be deleted.

 Go to CloudFormation in the AWS console, find the stack with the name `sam-app-ecs1` and delete it.

-Finally, in the AWS console go to the ECR screen screen and remove the Docker image used for this project.
+**--OR--**

+At the command line in the `./sam-app-ecs1` directory, run `sam delete`.

+After doing either of these, do a sanity check to make sure the ECS cluster, VPC, and application load balancer are deleted.

 # Conclusion

 Using CloudFormation and SAM greatly expedites the creation of AWS applications.
-This simple project demonstrated accessing AWS services from a Docker container run locally and in AWS ECS.

-TODO
+# TODO
-1. Add Api Gateway/Cloud Map
+1. Create a version that uses AWS Cloud Map instead of an ALB to avoid the costs.
-1. Add Authentication/Authorization
+1. Add Authentication/Authorization.